Marconius-Solidus/Sovereign-Chat/README.md

 In the meantime I'm building larger [dataset](https://github.com/Marconius-Solidus/Sovereign-Chat/blob/main/Data.csv).
 I would appreciate any contributions to it.

-# Problem with AI API and running models localy
+# Problem with AI API and running models locally
 Right now, I are facing problems with running models.
 Only functioning AI API was the one from OpenAI, but I don't want to use that one because of data collecting, censorship and overall OpenAI policy.

 ## The issue